tsatria03/CookyCraze/docks/readme.txt

 stat
 The statistic this achievement tracks.
 Must be one of the following values.

-cookies_baked        = total number of bakes performed, both manual and automatic. coins_earned         = total coins received from all sources.
+cookies_baked        = total number of cookies baked, both manual and automatic. coins_earned         = total coins received from all sources.

 auto_slots_purchased = total auto baking slots ever bought.